 Rahul in Mehsana today amid poster war

-A day before Congress vice-president Rahul Gandhi’s rally in Mehsana, Prime Minister Narendra Modi’s home district, in Gujarat, some unidentified persons allegedly tore up welcome posters put up by his party along a road near the city.
+A day before Congress vice president Rahul Gandhi’s rally at Mehsana, Prime Minister Narendra Modi’s home district, in Gujarat, some unidentified persons allegedly tore up welcome posters put up by his party along a road near the city.

 Mr. Gandhi is scheduled to address a public meeting on Wednesday.